TN 77 (05-24)

 4. Example 4

 The FI inadvertently returns the payment prior to the month of death instead of the actual month of death payment.
-The bank is unaware that they returned the wrong payment and Treasury has debited the bank’s Federal Reserve account.
+The bank is unaware that they returned the wrong payment and Department of the Treasury (Treasury) has debited the bank’s Federal Reserve account.
 The FI then contacts SSA requesting a refund for the amount debited, since they did return the payment, just the incorrect one.
 Because we received the funds twice, this was a dual recovery.

 D. Policy

-When incorrect payments made after death are returned twice to SSA, the field office or processing center (FO/PC) returns any funds above the correct amount to the party that suffered the loss.
+When incorrect payments made after death are returned twice to SSA, the field office (FO) or processing center (PC) returns any funds above the correct amount to the party that suffered the loss.

 E. Procedure when dual recovery is alleged